How to clean backflow preventer

 Plumbing

-The answer to 'how to clean backflow preventer' is to regularly inspect and clean the backflow preventer to ensure it is functioning properly and preventing contamination of the water supply.
-Backflow preventers should be cleaned and tested at least once a year, or more frequently if recommended by the manufacturer.
+The answer to 'how to clean backflow preventer' is to regularly inspect and clean the backflow preventer device to ensure it is functioning properly and preventing contamination of the water supply.
+Backflow preventers should be inspected and cleaned at least once per year, or more frequently if required by local plumbing codes.

 Step-by-Step Guide